Last Updated 7.10.25. (G)

 There will be massive financial losers as global warming escalates.
 A few of the biggest losers will be:

 a.
 Home and business owners in global warming unsafe catastrophe zones.
-Those living near river or lake floodplains or close to oceans or areas vulnerable to wildfires, droughts, hurricanes, or tornadoes will be subject to huge real estate valuation losses and insurance premium increases.
+Those living near river or lake floodplains, or close to oceans or areas vulnerable to wildfires, droughts, hurricanes, or tornadoes, will be subject to significant real estate valuation losses and insurance premium increases.
 Insurance companies will be forced to raise prices about 5% per year for customers in the escalating global warming medium danger zones, or they will cancel policies and offload the risks and the unpredictable costs onto national government relief programs and safety nets.
 In high danger zones, insurance companies will raise insurance rates as much as 20 to 40% regularly and sometimes annually to keep up with climate change disaster costs

 d.
 Millennials and the younger generations will be financially punished the most by escalating global warming.
 Click here for a shocking article about the trillions of dollars the younger generations will lose.
 (6)